electerious/Lychee/readme.md

 ## How to use

 After the configuration, navigate your browser to the place where Lychee is located.
 Everything should work now.
-If not, try the installation again.

 ### FTP Upload

+You can upload photos directly with every FTP client into Lychee.
+This feature helps you to share single images quickly with others.

+1. Upload an image to `uploads/import/`
-You can upload and share photos directly from every FTP client with Lychee.
-To do so, upload images to `uploads/import/` and navigate your browser to the place where Lychee is located (e.g. `http://example.com/view.php?p=filename.png`). `filename.png` must be replaced by the filename of your uploaded file.
-[Sample configuration](http://lychee.electerious.com/view.php?p=13657692738813).
+2. Navigate your browser to the place where Lychee is located (e.g. `http://example.com/view.php?p=filename.png`). `filename.png` must be replaced by the filename of your uploaded file.
+3. Share the link.

+Lychee will import the file as an public image, delete the original (unused) file and show it in the browser.
+[Sample FTP configuration](http://l.electerious.com/view.php?p=13657692738813).

 ### Keyboard Shortcuts